Yangxi-Yu/Eco395m-Army-Ants/README.md

 ### 4. Industry & Job Vacancies
 ![Numbers of Jobs in Each Category Posted by the Top Five Industries](https://github.com/Yangxi-Yu/Eco395m-Army-Ants/blob/e8e00ded4b6da2bbe58f23e733481bae1539f5dd/figure/figure4.png)
-* This section focuses on the distribution of job numbers in three titles among different industries and top five industries.
+* This section focuses on the distribution of job numbers in three titles among different industries and the top five industries.
 * The total number of jobs in information technology is far ahead of jobs in other industries.
-Apart from information industry, health care is eager for employing many jobs for data analysts.
+Apart from the information industry, health care is eager for employing many jobs for data analysts.
-* There are relatively many jobs for data scientists in financial services, healthcare and information technology.
-It makes sense since data scientists may be resonsible for evaluating differnet models and abstracting their commericial values and providing suggestions, which are important for helath and financial analyses and model selection among information technology.
+* There are relatively many jobs for data scientists in financial services, healthcare, and information technology.
+It makes sense since data scientists may be responsible for evaluating different models and abstracting their commercial values and providing suggestions, which are important for health and financial analyses and model selection among information technology.
 ### 5. Salary & Job
 ![Salaries Among Three Categories in Three Locations](https://github.com/Yangxi-Yu/Eco395m-Army-Ants/blob/ae18d189fcc3231153a84e0ea696dfc482399727/figure/figure5-1.png)
 * In any of the three job categories, salaries of data engineers and data scientists are significantly higher than data analysts.
 From the general perspective, workers in California and New York earns more than those in Texas.